-Thus the $U(1)\times\mathbb Z_2$ symmetry is anomalous in this theory.
+Thus, the $U(1)\times\mathbb Z_2$ symmetry is anomalous in this theory.
 The direct product of eight copies of the theory is free from this anomaly because it consists of 16 Weyl fermions, which is consistent with the classification $\mathbb Z_8\times\mathbb Z_2$ of the anomaly of $U(1)\times\mathbb Z_2$.
 Also in this case, we can relate the anomaly to a 3d anomaly.
-In order to preserve $U(1)$ symmetry, we should rearrange the boundary condition (\ref{4d_bnd}) as
+In order to preserve $U(1)$ symmetry, it is necessary to adjust the boundary condition (\ref{4d_bnd}) as